The Perfect 5-day Itinerary to Tokyo: The Highlights

 Morning: Tsukiji Outer Market and Tokyo Tower

-Start your day early at Tsukiji Outer Market, a food lover’s paradise.
-Sample fresh sushi, sashimi, and street food from numerous vendors.
+Start your day early at Tsukiji Outer Market, a food-lover’s paradise.
+Get fresh sushi, sashimi, and street food from other delicious vendors.

-Afterwards, walk briefly to Hamarikyu Gardens, an Edo-period landscape garden.
-Enjoy a stroll, and don’t miss the traditional tea house where you can experience a matcha tea ceremony.
+Afterwards, walk to Hamarikyu Gardens, an Edo-period landscape garden.
+Enjoy a stroll, and don’t miss the traditional tea house, where you can experience a matcha tea ceremony.

 Afternoon: Shopping in Ginza

 Take the subway to Tokyo Tower.
-You can take the best photos from Shiba Park!
+You can take the best photos at Shiba Park!

 From there, walk to Ginza, Tokyo’s upscale shopping district.
 Explore flagship stores of luxury brands, department stores like Mitsukoshi and Wako, and trendy boutiques.

-For art enthusiasts, the Ginza Six complex houses contemporary art installations.
-Take a break at one of Ginza’s many stylish cafes or enjoy a fine dining experience.
-Don’t miss the Kabukiza Theatre for a glimpse of traditional Kabuki performances.
+Take a break at one of Ginza’s many stylish cafes or enjoy a fine dining experience and don’t miss the Kabukiza Theatre for a glimpse of traditional Kabuki performances.

 Evening: Shibuya Crossing and Shibuya Sky

-As evening falls, head to Shibuya, famous for the Shibuya Crossing.
+As evening falls, head to Shibuya, famous for the Shibuya Crossing and the cute 3D billboards.
 Join the crowd and experience the organized chaos of the world’s busiest pedestrian intersection.
+Remember, it’s just an intersection, but it’s fun to see how everyone can cross from every side, even diagonally.

-There’s a famous Starbucks where you can relax with a dirty soy chai latte (my favourite) and watch people.
+There’s a famous Starbucks where you can relax with a dirty soy chai latte (my go-to drink) and watch people.

-Arrange tickets for Shibuya Sky (they sell out really fast, so book 4 weeks in advance), an observation deck offering panoramic views of Tokyo.
+Arrange tickets for Shibuya Sky (they sell out fast, so book 4 weeks in advance), an observation deck offering panoramic views of Tokyo.
 Watch the city lights come alive as the sun sets.
-Explore the streets of Shibuya for dinner options, from izakayas to ramen to yakiniku restaurants!

-Your final day begins with a serene visit to Gotokuji Temple, famous for its countless lucky cat statues, followed by a stroll through the bohemian streets of Shimokitazawa, known for its vintage shops and eclectic cafes.
+Your final day begins with a visit to Gotokuji Temple, famous for its countless lucky cat statues and then a walk through the bohemian streets of Shimokitazawa, known for its vintage shops and eclectic cafes.

 Afterwards, we head to Harajuku for a quick stroll through Takeshi Street.
-Conclude your Tokyo adventure in the bustling district of Shinjuku, where you’ll explore neon-lit streets and savour traditional Japanese cuisine in nostalgic settings.
+Conclude your Tokyo adventure in Shinjuku, where you’ll explore neon-lit streets and savour traditional Japanese cuisine.

 Morning: Gotokuji Temple

 Begin your final day with a visit to Gotokuji Temple, known for its hundreds of lucky cat statues (maneki-neko).
-The temple grounds provide a unique and picturesque experience, making it a great spot for photography.
+The temple grounds provide a unique experience, making it a great spot for photos.

 After visiting Gotokuji, head to Shimokitazawa, a trendy neighbourhood known for its bohemian vibe.
-Explore its streets filled with vintage shops, boutiques, and cosy cafes.
-Shimokitazawa is a haven for thrift shoppers and, therefore, a must in a 5-day itinerary to Tokyo.
+Explore the vintage shops, boutiques, and cosy cafes.
+Shimokitazawa is a haven for thrift shoppers and, therefore, a must in this 5-day itinerary to Tokyo.

 Afternoon: Harajuku